nviebig/PTSS-Cheatsheet/README.md

 This is a summary of ETH Zurich’s *Programming Techniques for Scientific Simulations I* course.

-Originally based on notes by [Mattia Luca](https://tia987.gitlab.io/astro/blog/09-jan-24/), this version includes significant restructuring, additional explanations, and enhancements for clarity and completeness.
+Originally based on notes by [Mattia Luca](https://tia987.gitlab.io/astro/blog/09-jan-24/)

 ## Contents